Evgeniy Morozov (choirmaster): Biography

 From 1979, he studied the musical folklore of the indigenous peoples of Kamchatka.
 He was the first person in Russia to write arrangements of Koryak, Aleut and Chukchi folk melodies for an academic choir.
 In 2012, he became a member of the Union of Composers of Russia.

 Morozov was the author of the music for the anthem of Kamchatka Krai (2009, lyrics by the poet Boris Dubrovin).

-Morozov died on 1 Decemember 2016 after a long illness.
+Morozov died on 1 December 2016 after a long illness.